Indices edge higher in early trade; Nifty trades above 25,250 mark

 Numbers to Track:

-In the foreign exchange market, the rupee edged lower against the dollar.
-The partially convertible rupee was hovering at 88.7500 compared with its close of 88.6800 during the previous trading session.
+In the foreign exchange market, the rupee edged higher against the dollar.
+The partially convertible rupee was hovering at 88.2175 compared with its close of 88.8100 during the previous trading session.

 Global Markets: